Ernyoke/ervin-szilagyi-static-site/src/articles/generate-low-poly-images-using-del-triangulation.md

 To give an example, the following image is considered to be "low poly":
 !["Low poly" portrait of Leonardo DiCaprio](img-generate-low-poly-images/leo.jpeg)

-The roots of "low poly" art go back to the early days of computer graphics, where lack of performant hardware forced computer scientists and game designers to present their idea using as few polygons as possible.
-Nowadays, obviously, this is not really an issue, but the artistic nature of having more edges than curves is still present, representing a somewhat niche artistic style.
+The roots of "low poly" art goes back to the early days of computer graphics, where the lack of performant hardware forced computer scientists and game designers to present their idea using as few polygons as possible.
+Nowadays, this is not really an issue, but the artistic nature of having more edges than curves is still present, representing a somewhat niche artistic style.

 [![Equilinox](http://img.youtube.com/vi/XuTXzLZMLUE/0.jpg)](https://www.youtube.com/watch?v=XuTXzLZMLUE&ab_channel=ThinMatrix)